actions/setup-python/README.md

 pypy3.7-nightly or pypy-3.7-nightly # Python 3.7 and nightly PyPy
 ```

+Note: `pypy2` and `pypy3` have been removed in v3.
+Use the format above instead.

 # Caching packages dependencies

 The action has built-in functionality for caching and restoring dependencies.
 It uses [actions/cache](https://github.com/actions/toolkit/tree/main/packages/cache) under the hood for caching dependencies but requires less configuration settings.
 Supported package managers are `pip`, `pipenv` and `poetry`.
 The `cache` input is optional, and caching is turned off by default.